baykalcem/baykal-media/_pages/about.md

 ## About Me

 Welcome!
-I'm [Your Name], the photographer and storyteller behind Baykal Media.
+I'm Cem Baykal, the photographer and storyteller behind Baykal Media.
 My journey in photography began [brief background about how you started].
 I specialize in documentary-style photography with a cinematic approach, capturing authentic moments that tell compelling stories.

 ## My Approach